hmchen47/DevOps/ITSupport/TechnicalSupportFundamentals-Google/quizes.md

         Ans: B, C, D
         UEFI is the new standard for BIOS.
 It has become the default BIOS on new systems and it has better compatibility with newer hardware.

+# Accessing Qwiklabs
+1. How long do you have to complete each Qwiklab?

+        A. 20 minutes
+        B. 1 hour
+        C. 24 hours
+        D. As long as you need.

+        Ans: B
+        You’ll have one hour to complete every lab in this program.

+2.
+True or false: It can take some time for the labs to load once you click “start lab.”

+        Ans: True
+        The labs can take some time to load.
+You can use this time to review the lab instructions.

+3. What login should you use to access the Google console?

+        A. Any username and password combination you like
+        B. Your personal gmail account
+        C. The username and password under the orange “Open Google Console” button

+        Ans: C
+        You’ll need to use the unique username and password listed here each time you want to access the labs.

+4. True or false: You need to add a recovery phone number or email address to open the Google console.

+        Ans: flase
+        You don’t need to add a recovery email or phone number since you’ll use a new gmail username and password to sign in each time you access a lab.

+5. Where do you navigate to access the Virtual Machine instances?

+        A. Compute Engine >> VM Instances
+        B. App Engine >> Versions
+        C. App Engine >> Instances
+        D. Compute Engine >> Instance Groups

+        Ans: A
+        Once you’ve logged into the Google console, use the tab on the left-hand corner and navigate to Compute Engine >> VM Instances.
+Your virtual machine will appear on this screen.

+6.True or false: It can take some time for the working instance of Linux and Windows OS to load.

+        Ans: true
+        We’re loading a working instance of the OS for you.
+Each time you open the OS, we’ll need to download some key software for you, which can take some time.

+7. What do you need to do to finish a lab and have your grade posted to Coursera?

+        A. Close all lab windows
+        B. Refresh the Coursera course page
+        C. Click the red “End Lab” button

+        Ans: C
+        Once you click the red “End Lab” button, your grade will post to Coursera.

+8. Are you able to access your work once you click the “End Lab” button?

+        Ans: no
+        Once you click “End Lab,”’ you won’t be able to access your work.

 # Create a File with Windows
 1. Qwiklabs-managed Google Cloud Console accounts are permanent, and can be accessed after a lab ends.